-- 9. In terms of internal monitoring of e-mails and internet usage, it is important to recognise the important interplay and overlaps with the relevant Council's e-mail and internet policies, the Telecommunications (Lawful Business Practice) (Interception of Communications) Regulations 2000, the Data Protection Act 1998 and its Codes of Practice.
-Under normal circumstances, the Council's e-mail and internet policies should be used, as any surveillance is likely to be more relevant under the contract of employment terms as opposed to RIPA. - 10.
-This February 2018 update includes the changes to RIPA brought about by the Protection of Freedoms Act 2012.
-This includes judicial approval of all covert surveillance carried out by local authorities and restricting use of directed surveillance to serious criminal offences. - 11.
+- 12. In terms of internal monitoring of e-mails and internet usage, it is important to recognise the important interplay and overlaps with the relevant Council's e-mail and internet policies, the Telecommunications (Lawful Business Practice) (Interception of Communications) Regulations 2000, the Data Protection Act 2018.
+RIPA forms should only be used wherever relevant and are only -3- relevant where the criteria listed on the forms are fully met.
+Under normal circumstances, the Council's e-mail and internet policies should be used, as any surveillance is likely to be more relevant under the contract of employment terms as opposed to RIPA. - 13.
+This update includes the changes to RIPA brought about by the Protection of Freedoms Act 2012.
+This includes judicial approval of all covert surveillance carried out by local authorities and restricting use of directed surveillance to serious criminal offences. - 14.
 At no time should the Council undertake any surveillance that interferes with any private property.
-Placing tracking devices on a subject's vehicle or person is not authorised for local authorities and must not be used. - 12.
+Placing tracking devices on a subject's vehicle or person is not authorised for local authorities and must not be used. - 15.
 The Council takes seriously its statutory responsibilities and will, at all times, act in accordance with the law and take necessary and proportionate action in investigation matters.